Potato Latkes Recipe

 - ½ tsp Black pepper

-- Grate Potatoes - In a large bowl, grate the potatoes using the large side of the grater.
-Then, transfer the grated potatoes to a double-layer cheesecloth to squeeze as much moisture from the potatoes as possible.
-Pro tip - You can use the grating attachment on the food processor to grate the potatoes and you can also use a potato ricer to squeeze out excess moisture as shown in the video.
+- Grate Potatoes – In a large bowl, grate the potatoes using the large side of the grater.
+Then, transfer the grated potatoes to a double layer of cheesecloth to squeeze out as much moisture from them as possible.

 - Latkes mixture – To a large bowl, add the grated and squeezed potatoes, salt, pepper, finely chopped onions, garlic powder, chopped parsley, and flour.
 Combine well.
 Then, add the egg and combine well.

-- Frying the latkes - Heat a 10 or 12-inch large cast-iron skillet with 4 to 6 tablespoons of oil (about ⅛ inch depth) on medium-high heat.
-Drop large spoonfuls of potato mixture into the oil and flatten it with a spatula.
+- Frying the latkes – Heat a 10 – or 12-inch cast-iron skillet with 4 to 6 tablespoons of oil (about 1/8 inch deep) over medium-high heat.
+Drop large spoonfuls of potato mixture into the oil and flatten them with a spatula.
 Cook on medium to high until golden brown on both sides.
 Flip at about 3 to 4 minutes on the first side and another 3 minutes on the second side.
-Pro tip - Adjust the heat as necessary from medium to high because the grated potato is raw.
-So, do not cook on high heat all the time.
-Otherwise, they will burn easily.

 - Drain – When done, transfer to a plate lined with paper towels to drain excess oil.